CLAIRE MELEHANI

 • PROFESSIONAL ACTIVITES

-California Women Lawyers (“CWL”) Board of Governors– Claire is a member of the Board of Governors and the Executive Committee as of 2023, helping guide the organization in its efforts to promote the advancement of women in the legal profession and advocate for women’s interests more generally.
+California Women Lawyers (“CWL”) Board of Governors– Claire was a member of the Board of Governors and the Executive Committee from 2023-2024, helping guide the organization in its efforts to promote the advancement of women in the legal profession and advocate for women’s interests more generally.

 Santa Clara County Bar Association (“SCCBA”) Board of Trustees – As a Trustee, Claire helps govern the SCCBA, which is a tax-exempt 501(c)6 organization.
 Trustees are also charged with fiscal stewardship of the organization.
 Claire was elected for a two-year term beginning in 2023, and she previously served as the Barristers’ delegate to the Board.